 Over the next 80 years, the old mill changed ownership a number of times before falling into disuse in the late 1980s.
 It is now one of the last remaining heritage mills in Saskatchewan, and the only one of its kind made from brick, and it is also the oldest remaining local commercial/agricultural heritage site.

 The objective of the new capital campaign is to create a new agricultural interpretive centre to educate and promote connections between society and agriculture and to restore the mill site to a thriving cultural hub and gathering space.

-The new complex will be connected to the historic mill via a two-storey main entrance directly into the interpretive centre and its walk-in interactive agricultural displays.
+The new complex will be connected to the historic mill via a main entrance directly into the interpretive centre and its walk-in interactive agricultural displays.
 These will tell the stories of primary producers and prairie agri-businesses, demonstrating their focus on generating safe and wholesome food products by sustainable means.

 The exterior grounds provide a comfortable, park-like setting featuring large aluminum panel signs that display important aspects of Yorkton’s history, including York Colony, the railroad, and the signing of Treaty 4.

 The building will feature the iconic railway station roof design reflecting York Colony’s relocation to the railway in the late 1890s.
 The building design will seek to minimize carbon footprint and maximize sustainability.